ahmetozer/net-tools-service/README.md

 docker run -it -p 443:443 ahmetozer.org/looking-glass-service --configURL https://lg.ahmetozer.org/server.json --svLoc Amsterdam.Amsterdam1
 ```

-#### Configuration
+## Configuration

 There is a few options to configure your software

-- `--listenAddr` You can manage listen port and listen ip addres with this argumant.
+- `--listenAddr` You can manage listen port and listen ip address with this argument.
 Ex. `--listenAddr 0.0.0.0:443`

 - `--config-url` System loads server configs from frontend server which is example.com/server.json.
 This is prevent any front-end and back-end conflict.